-If, however, the listing on SIX occurs more than six months after the listing on the primary exchange, the issuer must submit a short-form prospectus which contains most of the information on the equity securities required by prospectus Scheme A as well as a description of the issuer and a 'no material change clause'.
-The short-form prospectus must contain a reference to the secondary listing and to the trading currency on SIX.
-The short-form prospectus must contain the audited annual consolidated financial statements for the past three full financial years and, if the balance sheet in the last audited financial statements is more than nine months old on the date on which the short-form listing prospectus is to be published, additional interim financial statements.
+If, however, the listing on SIX occurs more than six months after the listing on the primary exchange, the issuer must submit an abridged prospectus which contains most of the information on the equity securities required by prospectus Scheme A as well as a description of the issuer, a 'no material change' declaration and an appropriate responsibility clause.
+The abridged prospectus must contain a reference to the secondary listing and to the trading currency on SIX.
+The abridged prospectus must further contain the audited annual consolidated financial statements for the past three full financial years and, if the balance sheet in the last audited financial statements is more than nine months old on the date on which the abridged listing prospectus is to be published, additional interim financial statements.
 The annual and any interim financial statements must be prepared in accordance with the financial reporting standards of the primary exchange and be submitted to the SIX Exchange Regulation.

-The free float is considered adequate for a secondary listing if the capitalisation of the shares circulating in Switzerland is at least 10 million Swiss francs or if the applicant can otherwise demonstrate that there is a genuine market for the equity securities concerned.
+The free float is considered adequate for a secondary listing if the capitalisation of the shares circulating in Switzerland is at least 10 million francs or if the applicant can otherwise demonstrate that there is a genuine market for the equity securities concerned.